LukaBabic1/dagger2-feature-showoff/02-custom-scope-example/README.md

 ## Note about classes and abstractions
 Do not take these abstractions seriously, they only serve as understandable-enough concepts for everyone to understand what is being described in particular example.

+## Practice assignment
+Try the following:
+1. Removing `PlanetComponent.ocean()` method and run the tests.
+   1. Do tests compile and why?
+2. Obtain reference to Planet through ContinentComponent
+   1. What changes are required to achieve this?